bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/phase-4-platform-packaging/14-integrate-windows-background-and-service-lifecycle.md

 ## Chocolatey package

 Publish a Chocolatey package that installs the tested Windows CLI ZIP, declares the Java 17 runtime dependency, and exposes `sjm` on `PATH`.
-Install and upgrade do not start the daemon or add autostart.
-Uninstall first asks a running default daemon to stop, then removes only package-owned files while retaining user configuration and logs.
+Installation does not start the daemon or add autostart.
+Chocolatey's `chocolateyBeforeModify.ps1` hook stops the default daemon before upgrade or removal.
+Uninstall then removes the command shim and package-owned files while retaining user configuration and logs.

-Draft package sources and their publication lifecycle are parked under [issue #708](https://github.com/bbottema/simple-java-mail/issues/708).
-They must be rendered from versioned HTTPS archive inputs and SHA-256 checksums and pass Chocolatey validation, verification, moderation, and maintenance rules before availability is claimed.
+Package sources and publication are tracked under [issue #708](https://github.com/bbottema/simple-java-mail/issues/708).
+They are rendered from the public versioned ZIP, pinned by SHA-256, parsed, packed, and published through the explicitly triggered CircleCI release workflow.
+The one-time Windows smoke test covers a clean install, a running-daemon upgrade, and uninstall.

 ## Acceptance criteria

 - [x] Per-user background start works without a visible console or administrator rights.
 - [x] Unix-domain socket and forced TCP paths both pass on Windows.
 - [x] Windows x64 support is proven; every additional architecture claim has a real artifact test.
-- [x] Draft Chocolatey templates render without unresolved values and build a package locally; they are parked under issue #708 rather than included in the portable release branch.
+- [x] Chocolatey templates render without unresolved values and build a package locally; they remain outside the portable archive.
 - [ ] The Chocolatey package passes clean install, explicit daemon use, upgrade, and uninstall without enabling background startup.
 - [ ] Two Windows users cannot control or inspect each other's per-user daemon.
 - [x] No Scheduled Task, Windows Service, or legacy JSW binary is introduced.